HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 on_command.extend(some_commads) #extending works too
 ```

-If someone has no permissin to use a command (or such), then the command
+If someone should not use a command (no permission or such), then the command
-should return a value what evaluates to `True`, because then the
+should return `True` (or any int instance what evaulates to `True`), because
-[`CommandProcesser`](CommandProcesser.md) will act, like there is no command
+then the [`CommandProcesser`](CommandProcesser.md) will act, like there is no
-with that name.
+command with that name.

 ```py
 from hata import Client